Home to some of the world’s most prestigious hotels, restaurants and events, Monaco is the living embodiment of seaside luxury.

-Situated along France’s gleaming Mediterranean coastline, the principality of Monaco is perhaps the epitome of the good life.
-Whether it’s the yacht-lined harbor, classic Monte-Carlo Casino or unbeatable blend of luxe hotels, restaurants and nightclubs, this tiny independent city-state is universally recognized as a playground for hedonists, billionaires and A-listers alike.
-No matter what you’re looking for, there’s nothing short of over-the-top glamour in Monaco, making it one of Europe’s most legendary destinations.
-With the prestigious Formula One Grand Prix right around the corner, here’s a complete breakdown of how to enjoy Monaco.
+Situated along the gleaming Mediterranean coastline, the principality of Monaco is perhaps the epitome of the good life.
+Whether it’s the yacht-lined harbor, classic Monte-Carlo Casino or the unbeatable blend of luxe hotels, fine dining restaurants and world-class events, this tiny independent city-state is universally recognized as a playground for hedonists, billionaires and A-listers alike.
+No matter what you’re looking for, there’s nothing short of over-the-top glamour in Monaco, making it one of Europe’s most legendary destinations – and the darling of the French Riviera.

 Where to Stay

 It’s nearly impossible to conjure up a picture of Monaco without thinking about the number of iconic hotels immersed in luxury, yet Hôtel de Paris may be the most grandiose of them all.
 Located within the very heart of Casino Square, this landmark hotel is an ode to the Belle Époque period with its striking architecture and interior extravaganza.

 Regularly playing host to the rich and famous, the 207 elegant suites offer white and cream-colored interiors that are matched with precious wood and marble elements.
 The rooms are spacious and feature simple lines and precious materials, designed so that guests can feel calm and refined throughout the stay, whereas exquisite Mediterranean harbor views make for a wonderful sight.